 Countertop Sealing Service

-Sealing is a maintenance procedure that corrects the absorbance of a slab with the help of a substance called a sealer making it stain-proof.
+Sealing is a maintenance procedure that corrects the absorbance of natural stone countertops with the help of a substance called a sealer making it stain-proof.
 It penetrates/soaks into the slab to slow stain absorption.
 Some other sealers, the top sealers, do not soak in.

 It is important to note that sealing has little to do with how shiny the countertop looks, the shiny nature is a result of polishing.